hashicorp/terraform-provider-bitbucket/website/docs/index.html.markdown

 # Bitbucket Provider

-The Bitbucket provider allows you to manage resources including repositories, webhooks, and default reviewers.
+The Bitbucket provider allows you to manage resources including repositories, groups, webhooks, and default reviewers.

 Use the navigation to the left to read about the available resources.